paperai/pdfanno/README.md

 * Client-only application.
 No communication with a server.

 ## Usage
-1. Visit the [online demo](https://paperai.github.io/pdfanno/) with Chrome.
+1. Visit the [online demo](https://paperai.github.io/pdfanno/) with the latest version of Chrome.
-1. Specify your root directory via `Browse` button.
-Put PDF files and annotation files (if any) in the root directory.
+1. Put PDF files and annotation files (if any) in your directory, then specify the root directory via `Browse` button.
 1. Load the target PDF.
 If you have an anno file for the PDF, load it as well.
 1. Annotate the PDF as you like.
 1. Save your annotations as a text file via `download` button.
 If you'd like to continue the annotation, put the annotation file in the root directory.